 Party games involve the participation of multiple people, best played at parties and gatherings of 2 or more people.
 They are multiplayer and usually pit the players against one another.

-A famous (or infamous depending on your experience), an example of a party game is Mario Party.
+A famous (or infamous depending on your experience) example of a party game is Mario Party.

 These games involve players in answering general or specific trivia questions to score points and win.

 Trivial Pursuit, HQ, and Trivia Crack are all great trivia games that are extremely popular.

 - Jeopardy!
 World Tour

 - Family Feud

 Puzzles are great ways to engage in your logic and problem-solving skills.